LarsEKrueger/hunter-killer/README.md

 - 0.5.3: Bug fix
   - [X] Error on starting new game
 - 0.6: Update to Factorio 2.0
-  - [ ] Bug: Groups of 1 don't work
+  - [X] Bug: Groups of 1 don't work
-  - [ ] Bug: No warning if total number of spiders is smaller than group size
+  - [X] Bug: No warning if total number of spiders is smaller than group size
-  - [ ] Bug: Default parameters are not set correctly
 - 0.6.1: Multi-surface fixes
   - [ ] Check surfaces with killers on them
   - [ ] Send killers to targets on their surface